Serbo-Croatian: Dialectology

-[On a hill,] a sheep that had no wool saw horses, one of them pulling a heavy wagon, one carrying a big load, and one carrying a man quickly.

-The sheep said to the horses: "My heart pains me, seeing a man driving horses."

-The horses said: "Listen, sheep, our hearts pain us when we see this: a man, the master, makes the wool of the sheep into a warm garment for himself.
-And the sheep has no wool."

-Having heard this, the sheep fled into the plain.

-Classification by jat reflex
+Classification by yat reflex

 A series of isoglosses crosscuts the main dialects.
-The modern reflexes of the long Common Slavic vowel jat, usually transcribed *ě, vary by location as /i/, /e/, and /ije/ or /je/.
+The modern reflexes of the long Common Slavic vowel yat, usually transcribed *ě, vary by location as /i/, /e/, and /ije/ or /je/.
 Local varieties of the dialects are labeled Ikavian, Ekavian, and Ijekavian, respectively, depending on the reflex.
-The long and short jat is reflected as long or short */i/ and /e/ in Ikavian and Ekavian, but Ijekavian dialects introduce a ije/je alternation to retain a distinction.
+The long and short yat is reflected as long or short */i/ and /e/ in Ikavian and Ekavian, but Ijekavian dialects introduce a ije/je alternation to retain a distinction.

 Standard Croatian and Bosnian are based on Ijekavian, whereas Serbian uses both Ekavian and Ijekavian forms (Ijekavian for Bosnian Serbs, Ekavian for most of Serbia).
 Influence of standard language through state media and education has caused non-standard varieties to lose ground to the literary forms.

-The jat-reflex rules are not without exception.
-For example, when short jat is preceded by r, in most Ijekavian dialects developed into /re/ or, occasionally, /ri/.
+The yat-reflex rules are not without exception.
+For example, when short yat is preceded by r, in most Ijekavian dialects developed into //re// or, occasionally, //ri//.
 The prefix prě- ("trans-, over-") when long became pre- in eastern Ijekavian dialects but to prije- in western dialects; in Ikavian pronunciation, it also evolved into pre- or prije- due to potential ambiguity with pri- ("approach, come close to").
 For verbs that had -ěti in their infinitive, the past participle ending -ěl evolved into -io in Ijekavian Neo-Štokavian.